JWH709/Buffoon-Builder/Notes/NOTES.md

 - Filtering jokers causes issues with drag and drop.
 Dropped joker will be a different joker than the one dragged.

+## Things to do

+- add JSZip for creating a .zip for the generated joker card
+- re-work building space area to only accept certain blocks in certain places (I think this won't be as bad as I'm thinking it will be)
+- local image support

 ## General Notes